clDice -- A Novel Topology-Preserving Loss Function for Tubular Structure Segmentation: Let's Emphasize Connectivity

 \section{Let's Emphasize \emph{Connectivity}}

 We propose a novel connectivity-preserving metric to evaluate tubular and linear structure segmentation based on intersecting skeletons with masks.
-We call this metric a \textbf{centerline-in-mask-Dice-coefficient} or \textit{centerlineDice} or \textit{clDice}.
+We call this metric \textit{centerlineDice} or \textbf{\textit{clDice}}.

 We consider two binary masks: the ground truth mask ($V_L$) and the predicted segmentation masks ($V_P$).
 First, the skeletons $ S_P$ and $ S_L$ are extracted from $V_P$ and $V_L$ respectively.
 Subsequently, we compute the fraction of $S_P$ that lies within $V_L$, which we call \textit{Topology Precision} or $\operatorname{Tprec}(S_P, V_L)$, and vice-a-versa we obtain \textit{Topology Sensitivity} or $\operatorname{Tsens}(S_L, V_P)$ as defined bellow;

 We observe that the measure $\operatorname{Tprec}(S_P, V_L)$ is susceptible to false positives in the prediction while the measure $\operatorname{Tsens}(S_L, V_P)$ is susceptible to false negatives.
 This explains our rationale behind referring to the $\operatorname{Tprec}(S_P, V_L)$ as topology's precision and to the $\operatorname{Tsens}(S_L, V_P)$ as its sensitivity.
 Since we want to maximize both precision and sensitivity (recall), we define \textit{clDice} to be the harmonic mean (also known as F1 or Dice) of both the measures: